chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-10k.md

 #### Entry

-[Online entry](https://racebest.com/races/6secg) is open.
+Online entry will be available early in 2025.
 Entry on the day will be available if entry limit not reached.
+In 2024 the race was full and no entries were available on the day.

 Minimum age 15 on the day